9dots/9dots.io-pages/OqtrDDl.md

 ## Empathize
 Day 1 of your Minecraft adventure.
 Review design thinking as a process to identify and solve problems in one's community.

 1. Go through each term and ask for a student defintions.
-After have students write down each definition in their handout.
+After, have students write down each definition in their handout.
 	- Empathize: The work you do to understand people, within the context of your design challenge; gives confidence you are working on a meaningful problem
 	- Define: Based on what you know, craft a meaningful problem statement; brings clarity and focus to the design space
 	- Ideate: concentrate on idea generation; design many diverse solutions to develop and test